8 years or 100,000 miles

 The MINI Electric is based on the same body shell as the 3-Door Hatch, with a number of specific differences.
 An embossed MINI Electric logo appears on car's side scuttles, as well as on the tailgate and front radiator grille.
 The front grille features the hallmark hexagonal shape but is closed, as the car requires less cooling.
 This also contributes to sleek aerodynamics, as do the enclosed undercarriage and the rear apron.
 This model shares the recent updates visited upon the wider MINI Hatch range.
 That means the front-view is dominated by a larger radiator grille panel with a black, hexagonal surround.
 The position lights have been replaced by vertical air inlets to optimise aerodynamics and the central bumper strip is now in body colour, rather than black.
 The wheel arches have smarter contours, the side indicators have been re-designed to feature LED technology and at the back of the car, the fog light is now integrated into the rear apron as a narrow LED unit.
 Inside, recent changes include a re-designed sports leather steering wheel and a smarter structure for the various keypads.
 Through the wheel, you view a 5.5-inch colour screen to replace conventional instrument gauges.
 Road speed is shown at the centre in figures with a peripheral scale band, as well as information on the charge level of the battery, the selected MINI Driving Mode, the status of the driver assistance systems and check control messages.
 In addition, details of the available range, current drive power, outside temperature, time and mileage are displayed, with traffic sign detection reports and directions from the navigation system.
 An 8.8-inch centre infotainment screen is now standard, rather than being an expensive extra.
 Boot volume can be compromised in electric cars but the MINI Electric retains the full MINI Hatch 211-litres, expanding to 731-litres when the rear backrests are folded down.

-There are three trim levels, beginning with the standard trim, with a lease price starting at £299 per month (plus £4,000 initial rental for a 48 month Personal Contract Hire agreement) and a list price of £25,600 OTR, after the government plug-in car grant has been applied.
+There are four trim levels - Level 1', 'Level 2', 'Level 3' and 'Resolute Edition'.
+Prices start at £28,500 for 'Level 1'-spec.
+Think in terms of around £36,500 for the top models.
 Equipment across the range includes a Navigation system on the 6.5-inch central touchscreen in the central instrument panel with Apple CarPlay and a map view which shows public charging stations in the local area and remote services allows the driver to control the charging process via a connected mobile phone.
 The mid-level variant offers a cloth/leather-look upholstery, additional exterior body colour and wheel options, as well as adding rear Park Distance Control, a rear camera, a 'Driving Assistance Pack' and Logo Projection puddle lights.
-The mid-level style MINI Electric is available at £28,000 OTR including the grant.
 For customers looking for a premium driving experience, the top level offers front PDC parking sensors, a 'Park Assist' system that automatically steers you into spaces, a premium Harmon Kardon sound system and a Head-up Display.
 It also adds a panoramic sunroof, Matrix LED headlamps and provides a larger 8.8-inch central infotainment touchscreen.
 Wireless phone charging is also included, in addition to 'MINI Yours' leather 'Lounge' upholstery, a choice of five alloy wheel designs and six exterior body colours.
-The top style MINI Electric is available at £30,400 OTR including the grant.

 The original Mini, designed by Sir Alec Issigonis, was born out of the Suez crisis oil shortage and the demand for affordable motoring.
 The first cars rolled off the line at Oxford in the summer of 1959 and so began a global success story which has spanned six decades.
 As the world faces new environmental, social and economic challenges, so perhaps the availability of this MINI Electric is just as opportune.
 We have some reservations about its rather limited driving range capability, but if you're going to be regularly town-based anyway, that may not be too much of an issue.
 And this car's spirited handling will make up for much.
 Sir Alec Issigonis would have been fascinated by this model.
 MINI is crossing its fingers that you will be too.